-- Cell phones are strictly prohibited in Alternative School
+NOTE: Cell phones are strictly prohibited in Alternative School

 - Students who loan his/her cell phone to another student may receive the same punishment as the student in possession of the cell phone

 - When enforcing the student code of conduct, the term "school" will be applicable; but not limited to, the following:

-- 1. School Grounds
+- 1. School grounds

-- 2. School Sponsored Field Trips
+- 2. School bus

-- Athletic Events
+- 3. Athletic events

-- 4. School Sponsored Social Events
+- 4. School sponsored field trips